cloudmesh/client/docs/source/man/man.rst

               prints the contents of an openrc.sh file based on the information found in the cloudmesh.yaml file.

-        register rc HOST FILENAME [--force] [--format=FORMAT]

-              reads from an rc file the data and adds to the cloudmesh.yaml file.
-If --force is used the existing previous entry will be overwritten with default TBD values.

         register remote CLOUD [--force]

               reads the Openstack OPENRC file from a remote host that